-Prolonged asbestos exposure can result in serious lung problems, and in some cases can be fatal, leading to the excruciating and painful asbestos diseases such as mesothelioma, lung cancer, and asbestosis, which are all terminal conditions.
+Prolonged asbestos exposure can result in serious lung problems, and in some cases can be fatal, leading to excruciating and painful asbestos diseases such as mesothelioma, lung cancer, and asbestosis, which are all terminal conditions.

 Asbestos has been used from the 1950s through to the 1980s due to its relative cheapness and its effective insulating properties, for example, asbestos insulation was widely used in house building.
 Therefore, there is a possibility today that numerous buildings may still contain traces of asbestos in many of their current building materials.

 The use of asbestos in any building product was banned in 1999, as reported cases of the effects of continuous exposure came to the attention of the medical world and its toxic chemical qualities were exposed.
 Scientists then announced that even a small amount of fibre posed a great threat.